Bentonville planners OK updates for music, arts and technology event

 BENTONVILLE -- The city Planning Commission on Tuesday unanimously approved amended conditional uses for a music, art and technology event in September.

-The event property at 3100 Price Coffee Road is made up of two parcels that span 170 acres, according to planning documents.
+The event property, 3100 Price Coffee Road, is made up of two parcels that span 170 acres, according to planning documents.

 A conditional use permit is required by code for outdoor music venues, long-term temporary structures and temporary parking lots or construction staging yards, according to planning documents.